-Feature Descriptio n Award opportunity Executive Chair: 30% of fixed remuneration • , CEO/Managing Director: 70% of fixed remuneration Other Executives: up to 50% of fixed remuneration Performance metrics The STI metrics align with our strategic objectives of the measures (normally 5 or 6) for individual performance, gi oup performance and ur nderlying performance of the Group.
-A summary of the measures and weightings are set out i n the table below.
-KMP Financial Non-financial Executive Chair 40% 60% CEO/Managing Director 40% 60% Other executives 40% 60% The financial performance objectives may vary by individ compared to budgeted amounts approved by the Board of , ed on profitability The non-financial objectives vary dependent upon positic measures and targets set to achieve the strategic objecti ves of the Group on an a annual basis.
+Feature Description Award opportunity Executive Chair: 30% of fixed remuneration CEO/Managing Director: 70% of fixed remuneration Other Executives: up to 50% of fixed remuneration Performance metrics The STI metrics align with our strategic objectives of the Group, with specific financial and non-financial measures (normally 5 or 6) for individual performance, group performance and underlying performance of the Group.
+A summary of the measures and weightings are set out in the table below: KMP Financial Non-financial Executive Chair 40% 60% CEO/Managing Director 40% 60% Other executives 40% 60% The financial performance objectives may vary by individual and compared to budgeted amounts approved by the Board each ye The non-financial objectives vary dependent upon position and the measures and targets set to achieve the strategie objectives of the strategie objectives. ar. responsibility and ar e aligned with the measures and targets set to achieve the strategic objectives of the Group on an annual basis.
 At the commencement of each performance year, the Board approves the corporate performance scorecard and metrics to be measured for that year.
 The metrics generally have performance levels set as: Threshold: Being the minimum level of performance deserving of reward.
-Achievement of the Threshold results in 50% of the STI Award Opportunity being awarded.
-Target: Being a challenging but achievable level of perf 100% of the STI Award Opportunity being awarded. ormance.
-Achievement o of the Target results in • Stretch: Being the upper limit of possible outcomes that were planned for and a very challenging goal that is unlikely to be achieved.
-Achievement of the Stretch Target results in 150% of the STI Award Opportunity being awarded. al performance of the G ning of the year.
-Payme commendations from the Managing Director) takir he Executive Chair and sment of his/her perform Board. nt of individual Managing Director ing into consideration CEO/Managing Delivery of STI Subject to approval by the RNC, employees can nominat in shares.
-When a nomination is made, performance right end of the year in line with the achievements of their relates as shares in the Company is paid in cash at the end of the its are issued to the emp tive KPI's.
-Any balance r loyee and vest at the Note, for the financial year ended 30 June 2024, this opti on was not made availal ble.
-Board discretion The Board has discretion to adjust remuneration outcome award outcomes, including reducing down to zero, if app t any inappropriate
+Achievement of the Threshold results in 50% of the STI Award Opportunity being awarded. • Target: Being a challenging but achievable level of performance 100% of the STI Award Opportunity being awarded. e.
+Achievement of t he Target results in • Stretch: Being the upper limit of possible outcomes that were planned for and a very challenging goal that is unlikely to be achieved.
+Achievement of the Stretch Target results in 150% of the STI Award Opportunity being awarded.
+At the end of the financial year, the RNC assess the actual performance of the Group, the rele segment and individual against the KPI's set at the beginning of the year.
+Payment of individu bonuses is based on the assessment of the RNC with recommendations from the Managing D (for employees other than the Executive Chair and CEO/Managing Director) taking into consist the overall performance of the individual for the period.
+The Executive Chair and CEO/Manag Director's STI bonus is set by the Board based on assessment of his/her performance agains KPIs as assessed by the RNC and recommended to the Board.
+Delivery of STI Subject to approval by the RNC, employees can nominate for up to 50% of their STI award to be settled in shares.
+When a nomination is made, performance rights are issued to the employee and vest at the end of the year in line with the achievements of their relative KPI's.
+Any balance not elected to be paid as shares in the Company is paid in cash at the end of the financial year.
+Note, for the financial year ended 30 June 2024, this option was not made available Board discretion The Board has discretion to adjust remuneration outcomes up o award outcomes, including reducing down to zero, if appropriate ny inappropriate